GodwinOkronipa/projects/ai-projects/README.md

 # AI Projects

-Thisis where I keep my AI-related experiments, demos, and learning projects.
+This is where I keep my AI-related experiments, demos, and learning projects.
 Expecting to work with  machine learning, deep learning,etc anything that helps me learn or showcase what AI can do.

 ## What You'll Find Here
 - Python scripts and notebooks for AI/ML